 - Firstly, you can contact professional rental businesses.
 They usually offer new vehicles for hire so that you can travel with peace of mind and comfort.
 However, they are often quite expensive, costing up to 150€ a night.
 These businesses are usually very busy, which means that you have to book plenty of time in advance if you want to be sure of securing a vehicle.

-- Check out Yescapa if you are looking for an RV rental in Italy.
-They have many options, and you are bound to find a campervan that suits your needs.
-Renting a leisure vehicle from locals also gives you the chance to meet some Italian RV enthusiasts who are happy to share their best itineraries and places for you to stay throughout your trip.
-The Yescapa blog also provides you with more tips and the best routes according to the time you have for your road trip holiday.
+- Check out Yescapa if you want an RV in Italy.
+They have many options, and you will find a campervan that suits your needs.
+Renting a leisure vehicle from locals also allows you to meet some Italian RV enthusiasts happy to share their best itineraries and places to stay throughout your trip.
+The Yescapa blog also provides more tips and the best routes according to your time for your road trip holiday.

 You are now ready to set off and discover Italy’s beautiful routes and sceneries!
 Whether you are planning on sunbathing near the coast or travelling from Venice to the Dolomites, you will never have to worry about where you will be spending the night on an RV trip.